Sam Alexander Northeast

 Northeast's captaincy appointment had always seemed a matter of time - his name was being murmured around the county while he was still a schoolboy - but he did much to cement that reputation as he led an exciting Kent limited-overs side in 2015 which, although finishing trophy less, won many plaudits.

 Northeast himself scored more than 2,000 runs in all competitions, a reminder of his gilded reputation as a youngster.
 He led the county's run-scoring charts in Division Two of the Championship with 1,168 at an average of 46.72, and, nationwide, only James Vince and Michael Klinger scored more heavily in the NatWest T20 Blast.
 It was time for him to be given the job for which he had long seemed destined.

 He approached the task with energy on and off the field, making five Championship hundreds and heading a spirited Kent promotion challenge which only foundered - Essex taking the single promotion place - late in the season.
 Kent's continuity seemed assured, as long as the county could keep pace with his ambitions.
 Another promotion challenge foundered in 2017, despite another high-scoring season which resulted in an average above 50, inviting the thought that Kent might struggle to satisfy him forever.

-His first season at Hampshire was quiet, with just 451 runs in the Championship, but he recovered to hit 969 in 2019 as his new club finished third in Division One.
+His first season at Hampshire was quiet, with just 451 runs in the Championship (though he did make a valuable contribution as they won the Royal London Cup at Lord's against his old side, whose supporters booed him) but he recovered to hit 969 in 2019 as his new club finished third in Division One.